dtow55/dtow55.github.io/_posts/2018-05-15-asynchronous_web_requests_with_react_redux.markdown

 state = [obj1, obj2, obj3, ...]
 ```

 We will use JS's fetch() function within an action-creator function to query the API.
-Below might seem to be the most straightforward strategy (ensure www.api.com is rendering a JSON response and not HTML):
+Below might seem to be the most straightforward strategy.
+Additionally, ensure www.api.com is rendering a JSON response and not HTML, and ensure you have a Redux reducer function that can handle the action we're returning.

 ```
 export function fetchData() {